3B series computers: 3B high-availability processors

-The original series of 3B computers includes the models 3B20C, 3B20D, 3B21D, and 3B21E.
+The original series of 3B computers includes the models 3B20C, 3B20D superminicomputer, 3B21D, and 3B21E.

 These systems are 32-bit microprogrammed duplex (redundant) high availability processor units running a real-time operating system.
-They were first produced in the late 1970s at the WECo factory in Lisle, Illinois, for telecommunications applications including the 4ESS and 5ESS systems.
+They were first produced in the late 1970s at the Western Electric factory in Lisle, Illinois, for telecommunications applications including the 4ESS and 5ESS systems.

 They use the Duplex Multi Environment Real Time (DMERT) operating system which was renamed UNIX-RTR (Real Time Reliable) in 1982.
-The Data Manipulation Unit (DMU) provides arithmetic and logic operations on 32-bit words using AMD 2901 bipolar 4-bit processor elements.
+The Data Manipulation Unit (DMU) provides arithmetic and logic operations on 32-bit words using eight AMD 2901 4-bit-slice ALUs.
 The first 3B20D is called the Model 1.
 Each processor's control unit consists of two frames of circuit packs.
-The whole duplex system requires seven-foot frames of circuit packs plus at least one tape drive frame (most telephone companies at that time wrote billing data on magnetic tapes), and many washing machine sized disk drives.
+The whole duplex system requires seven-foot frames of circuit packs plus at least one tape drive frame (most telephone companies at that time wrote billing data on magnetic tapes), and many washing machine-sized disk drives.
 For training and lab purposes, a 3B20D can be divided into two "half-duplex" systems.
-A 3B20S consists of most of the same hardware as a half-duplex, but uses a completely different operating system.
+A 3B20S consists of most of the same hardware as a half-duplex but uses a completely different operating system.

-The 3B20C was briefly available as a high-availability fault tolerant multiprocessing general purpose computer in the commercial market in 1984.
+The 3B20C was briefly available as a high-availability fault tolerant multiprocessing general-purpose computer in the commercial market in 1984.
 The 3B20E was created to provide a cost-reduced 3B20D for small offices that did not expect such high availability.
 It consists of a virtual "emulated" 3B20D environment running on a stand-alone general purpose computer; the system was ported to many computers, but primarily runs on the Sun Microsystems Solaris environment.